ghosh-ak/ghosh-ak.github.io/_pages/pnp.md

 * <b>A Metrology System for 3D Printed Objects</b>, Poster Presentation, Poster No. 10, 38th ASPE Annual Meeting, Organized by the American Society for Precision Engineering (ASPE), Boston Park Plaza, Boston, Massachusetts, USA, Nov.
 12 - 17, 2023.

-* <b>Toward big data analytics for smart manufacturing: A case of machining experiment</b>, Proceedings of the International Conference on Design and Concurrent Engineering & Manufacturing Systems Conference 2023 (iDECON/MS 2023), Organized by the Japan Society of Mechanical Engineers (JSME), Hybrid Conference, Keio University, Raiosha, Japan, Sep.
+* <b>Toward Big Data Analytics for Smart Manufacturing: A Case of Machining Experiment</b>, Proceedings of the International Conference on Design and Concurrent Engineering & Manufacturing Systems Conference 2023 (iDECON/MS 2023), Organized by the Japan Society of Mechanical Engineers (JSME), Hybrid Conference, Keio University, Raiosha, Japan, Sep.
 1 - 2, 2023.

 * <b>Developing Design and Manufacturing Systems for Achieving the Fourth Industrial Revolution</b>, Proceedings of the 2nd International Conference on Japan - Bangladesh Research and Practice (JBRP2023), Organized by the Network of Bangladesh Researchers in Japan (NBRJ), Nanzan University, Nagoya, Japan, Aug.
 11 - 12, 2023.